Discovery Issues for Intoxilyzer 8000 Source Code

 Jury Instructions in a DUI Breath Test Case

-The Florida Department of Law Enforcement (FDLE) claimed that it did not know if it possessed any right to the source code for the Inotoxilyzer 8000 in a lawsuit filed in Leon County, FL.
+The Florida Department of Law Enforcement (FDLE) claimed it did not know if it possessed any right to the source code for the Inotoxilyzer 8000 in a lawsuit filed in Leon County, FL.

 Improper Exercise of Legislative Authority

 In approving the statutory scheme that essentially provided a shortcut to admitting the breath test results, the Bender Court found the scheme to be a proper exercise of legislative authority where the defendant has a “right to their individual proceeding to attack the reliability of the testing procedures.”
 Bender at 697.
 See also State v.
 Donaldson, 379 So.2d 728 (Fla.
 1991); Robertson v.
 State, 604 So.2d 783 (Fla.
 1992).

 In State v.
 Atkins, the court declined to rule “on any of the motions filed relating to the Defendant’s challenge of the implied consent’s compliance with FDLE rules and whether the FDLE rules comply with Florida Statutes.

 Since Section 316.932(4) was amended, the statutory scheme is no longer a proper exercise of legislative authority because the defendant no longer has a right to attack the reliability of the testing procedure.